soundpaint/art-frame/README.md

 Hardware Requirements
 ---------------------

-* Raspberry Pi 3 or higher
+* Raspberry Pi 3 or higher (cp. note 1)
-* Raspberry Pi 7'' Touch Display
+* Raspberry Pi 7'' Touch Display (cp. note 2)
-* Raspberry Pi Sense Hat
+* Raspberry Pi Sense Hat (cp. note 3)
 * Highly recommended: a case similar to one for a digital image frame
-* Optionally: Cooling Fan
+* Optionally: Cooling Fan (cp. note 4)
-* Optionally: USB keyboard or media center controller
+* Optionally: USB keyboard or media center controller (cp. note 5)

+**Note 1:** I have the software successfully running on a Raspberry Pi 3.
+I seriously expect that the software will also run on a Raspberry Pi 3B+ or 4, though I have not yet had the opportunity to test it.

+**Note 2:** The touch display is required to be attached to the Raspberry Pi and properly installed.

-The touch display and the sense hat are required to be attached to the Raspberry Pi and properly installed.
+**Note 3:** The sense hat is required to be attached to the Raspberry Pi and properly installed.

-Pin GPIO 4 is configured to control the cooling fan, if a fan is installed.
+**Note 4:** Pin GPIO 4 is configured to control the cooling fan, provided a fan is installed.
 High voltage level on that pin should result in running the fan, while low voltage on that pin should result in keeping it off.
 Note that the GPIO pins do not provide enough current to directly drive a fan.
 In fact, connecting a fan directly to the GPIO pin may damage your Raspberry Pi.
-Instead, use the output level of the GPIO pin to drive a transistor that turns the fan on and off.
+Instead, use the output level of the GPIO pin to drive a transistor that switches the fan on and off.
+If you do not install a fan or do not want to make use of the signal provided on the GPIO 4 output, it is fully ok to leave the GPIO 4 pin unconnected.

-Usually, for ordinary user control, the touch screen is fully sufficient.
-However, for certain functions like shutting down the system (especially when the action button for this function is disabled in the graphical UI), a USB keyboard or media center controller or similar may be very useful.
-Also, support for making screenshots is currently available only in a rudimentary state, and therefore you may want to use a keyboard for switching into a text console and transferring your screenshots.
+**Note 5:** Usually, for ordinary user control, the touch screen is fully sufficient.
+However, for certain functions like shutting down the system (especially when the action button for this function is disabled in the graphical UI), a USB keyboard or media center controller or similar device may be very useful.
+Also, support for making screenshots is currently available only in a rudimentary state, and therefore you may eventually want to use a keyboard for switching into a text console and transferring your screenshots.

 Source Code
 -----------